 It is recognised that further works will be required on the B4069 west of the main landslip before the road can be re-opened.
 The detailed costs of these repairs is yet to be quantified.

-We have installed permanent signage to inform road users of the official diversion route, which takes the A3102 and the A4.
+We have installed semi permanent signage to inform road users of the official diversion route, which takes the A3102 and the A4.
 The following measures will also be implemented to further help the traffic issues in the surrounding area:

 Clack Hill now has a one-way traffic restriction in place with no entry from the B4069